Luke Loucks: Coaching career

 In the summer of 2016, Loucks joined the Golden State Warriors organization in a paid internship position.
 He served as a film and player development intern during the 2016–17 season, and was a member of the Warriors' championship-winning staff in June 2017 when the team won the NBA championship.
 For the 2017–18 season, Loucks was appointed the Warriors' two-way player development coach.
 He was promoted to a player development coach with the full NBA squad in 2019, going on to serve in that role for two seasons.

 In 2020, Loucks was hired as an assistant coach and player development coach for the Nigerian national team.
 He served on the Olympic staff in July and August 2021.

 During the 2021–22 NBA season, Loucks worked in basketball strategy and personnel evaluation for the Phoenix Suns.

-In May 2022, Loucks joined the Sacramento Kings as an assistant coach.
+On August 12, 2022, Loucks joined the Sacramento Kings as an assistant coach.
+He became the Kings' defensive coordinator in 2024.

+On March 9, 2025, Loucks was appointed head coach of the Florida State Seminoles men's basketball team, returning to his alma mater.

+Head coaching record

 Personal life

 Loucks is the son of Mabeth and Lincoln Loucks, and has an older brother, Jacob, who was a member of the basketball team at UCF in 2006–07.
+His father, a walk-on football player, and two uncles also attended Florida State.

 Loucks is married to wife Stevi.

-Loucks graduated high school with a 3.9 grade point average and was a member of the national honor society.
-He was destined to attend Florida State as his father was a walk-on member of the Seminole football team in the 1980s and he had two uncles who also attended Florida State.